asrar-codes/backend-e-commerce/Readme.md

 > ## High overview of the features i want to implement

-## What I'm learning with this project

 - Nodejs (express included)
-- Nextjs
+- Nextjs (for now I'll focus on backend only..)
 - Mongodb (mongoose) (data modelling)
-- aws/azure (for file upload)
-- File upload (Multer)
+- File upload (Multer) cloudinary
 - Web sockets
 - Payment Integration (stripe)

 ---

+## What I'm learning with this project

 ## _User Authentication_: